Unlocking the Paradox of Healthcare Innovation Financing

 Investing in Infrastructure

 The future of healthcare relies heavily on financing for innovation.
-This is a complicated matter, but it’s important that we comprehend the role of funding in healthcare delivery and innovation.
+This is a complicated matter, but we must comprehend the role of funding in healthcare delivery and innovation.
 By doing so, we can more effectively deal with the obstacles and possibilities that lie ahead.
 The aim is to establish a system where funding approaches promote the acceptance of innovative care models that enhance care integration, resulting in improved patient outcomes.

 Acknowledgments